LinkWentz/UFO-Report-2021/README.md

 ## Question 1.
 When have there been spikes in UFO activity?
 ##### Methodology:
 My approach to answering this question was pretty simple.
 I found the cumulative reports for each day of the year across every year, and plotted them a month at a time.
 Whenever I found a spike I would look at that month in each year to see if it was a one-time spike or an annual event.
 If it was the former, the final plot would simply be the report count for each day in the month for that year.
-If it was the latter, the final plot would show the average reports for each day in the month across all years since 2000.
+If it was the latter, the final plot would show the average reports for each day in the month across all years.

 ##### Results:
 In all, I found one spike related to an annual event and one related to a one off event.
 The annual event was, quite entertainingly, the 4th of July.
 The one time event appears to be a U.S. Navy missile launch on November 7th of 2015.
 The plots for both spikes are below.